xgt-network/xgt-network.github.io/docs/ubuntu_quickstart.md

 2. Create a VM with the image from step 1 (process depends on your machine - not covered here)

+(These first two steps do not apply if you have a native Linux machine or are using WSL command line)

 3. Download/copy .sh file from [this link](https://gist.githubusercontent.com/obskein/fbfd8d87660297e8be7edf01921ab7a8/raw/4a1b03b31814fd96890cfb7401bbf60a8c657a90/install_xgt.sh)

 4. `chmod +x install_xgt.sh`